destrat18/wmilp/README.md

 Set the `GRB_LICENSE_FILE` environment variable to the path of your Gurobi license file.
 Without this, Gurobi will run in a limited capacity.

 ### Usage
-To use WMI-LP, follow these steps:

-1. Run the WMI-LP command:
-    ```
-    wmilp -i WMI-LP/examples/one_over_x.json --max-workers 16 --epsilon 0.1
-    ```

-    - `-i`: Specifies the input file.
-    - `--max-workers`: Sets the maximum number of worker threads.
-    - `--epsilon`: Defines the precision parameter.

-### CLI Example
 Use WMI-LP to compute the weighted model integration of `1/x` over `[0.1, 1]` with an epsilon of `0.1`:
 ```
 wmilp -i WMI-LP/examples/one_over_x.json --max-workers 16 --epsilon 0.1